mamupaxs/mamupaxs/README.md

 Evaluating total cross sections from differential cross sections for 2->n processes, with n>2, can be challenging.
 This code is intented for solving such problem for massless initial and final state particles and n=3,4 and 5.
-In

 Part of the code is Fortran code that compiles to a Python module via F2PY.
 For the multidimensional numerical integration, the